 As foodies we are always looking for the best places to dine at when we visit a new city.
 The process of finding these places starts with a little research on our part and then the hardest part of all…eating it 😉 Sometimes we miss the mark, but on our most recent trip to Chincoteague Island, we hit the JACKPOT!
 We were impressed with the quality, freshness and creativity of the food on Chincoteague Island.
 Best part was that we never had to get fancy or spend a lot of money to get delicious food.
 The island is meant to be enjoyed in the outdoors, almost every place we went to had a sand patio seating area with yard games.
-So, our recommendation… skip the restaurants and try our list of the Five Best Places to Eat On Chincoteague Island.
+So, our recommendation… skip the restaurants and try my list of the Five Best Places to Eat On Chincoteague Island.
 The list has a little bit of everything for everyone – seafood, donuts, chicken, tacos and ice cream!

 Sandy Pony Donuts

-Let us just start off by saying WOW!!!!!
+Let me just start off by saying WOW!!!!!
 Sandy Pony Donuts has THE BEST DONUTS we have ever had in our 26-27 years of eating donuts, which is a lot.
 Their donuts are all around well made – they are extremely soft, the donut is not overly sweet, the glazes are out of this world and the toppings are tasty and fun.
 Adam is not picky and critical when it comes to donuts, but I am, so when I took my first bite and literally said, “wow”, then he knows that I am impressed.
 I once told Adam that I do not waste my calories on things that do not taste good, well I ate three donuts and could have had more.

 Sandy Pony Donuts originated in Chincoteague Island, Virginia playing homage to the island culture of their wild ponies, hence the name of the company.
 They specialize in made-to-order donuts from their food truck with an extensive menu that includes donuts, acai bowls and Pony Pile (a donut with vanilla ice cream and toppings).
 Though you can grab donuts at their food truck in Chincoteague Island. you may also find them along the Eastern Coast.
 With their success on the island they opened two more locations in Annapolis, Maryland and Bethany Beach, Delaware.
 We always enjoy finding new places to visit, but we will be going back to Sandy Pony Donuts again and again in all three states.